Where should you turn if you are sick or injured and cannot work in Illinois?

 If you did not purchase short-term disability before your need, you could not apply for benefits because you lack coverage.
 However, the lost income could make you eligible for other government benefits to help with expenses.

-Free grant money for bills and personal use goes to low-income families based on their projected earnings, not what they made in the past.
+Government benefits to help pay personal bills go to low-income families based on their projected earnings, not what they made in the past.
 You might get immediate help with housing, grocery, energy, internet, medical, repair, and water bills.

 Apply for Income Benefits